learn-co-students/dsc-042219-summative-lab-solution-class-review-version/README.md

 # dsc-042219-summative-lab-solution-class-review-version

-## Please open the .ipynb file to view the edited solution
+## Please open the included .ipynb file to view the edited solution
 This is the summative lab review notebook we went through in class on 5/24

 \> Original lab README.md below <